PharmGKB/PharmCAT/docs/using/Running-PharmCAT.md

 : text to add to the report title

 -rs `<CPIC, DPWG or FDA>` <span class="altArg"><br />or --reporter-sources `<CPIC, DPWG or FDA>`</span>
-: comma-separated list of sources to limit recommendations to (defaults to both)
+: comma-separated list of sources to limit recommendations to (defaults to all)

 -re <span class="altArg"><br />or --reporter-extended</span>
-: generate extended report (includes all possible genes and drugs, even if no data is available)
+: write an extended report (includes all possible genes and drugs, even if no data is available)

 -reporterJson
 : save reporter results as JSON